dragonflair/SeleniumTesting_TodoApp/README.md

 After doing so, open the package with an IDE of your choice and click on the play button or RUN above the code line 129 in ToDosApp.java.
 The test will begin.
 In the middle of the testing, you are required to key in your github account's username or email as well as your password.

-The test ends when the window close by itself.
+The test ends when the window closes by itself.